noahehall/theBookOfNoah/0current/hashicorp/terraform.md

       - e.g. specifying private creds in the UI, but developers can use their own creds locally
 - plan & apply: execute terraform cloud runs to manage infrastructure
   - either via terraform cloud UI/opening pull requests in your VCS
+  - you can run plan locally
+  - you can run apply only via UI/github PR on merge

 ## terraform cmd reference